Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Introduction

 \section{Introduction}

 In today's interconnected world, the internet plays a vital role in various domains such as communication, education, business, government, and more.
-However, with its widespread usage, the prevalence of cyber crimes has also increased, including activities such as spreading misinformation, hacking, and various types of attacks.
-Among these attacks, Distributed Denial of Service (DDoS) attacks have emerged as a significant threat, posing risks to basic internet standards and security.
+However, with its widespread use, the prevalence of cybercrimes has also increased, including activities such as spreading misinformation, hacking, and various other attacks.
+Among these, Distributed Denial of Service (DDoS) attacks have emerged as a significant threat, posing risks to core internet standards and security.
 These attacks can cause temporary paralysis of business processes, disrupt critical services, and flood networks with malicious traffic \cite{bib2}.